KlemenVovk/ids-tutoring/docs/session1.md

 :::

 :::note
-There is more to reproduciblity than just code and environments: where and how do we distribute the data needed for training/evaluation?
+There is more to reproducibility than just code and environments: where and how do we distribute the data needed for training/evaluation?
 What do we use to share the hyperparameters of the models used in the study?
 How do we ensure that the random 70:30 train-test split is the same every time?*
 :::

 The instructions for reproducing should always be written in the repository README along with any instructions on where and how to get the data.
 We will focus on git for versioning our code and conda for defining our environments as this is what you need for the IDS course.